Spectixen-Network/torn-faction-management-app/README.md

 # TORN Faction Management app

 #### What is TORN?
 Torn is a text-based, crime-themed massively multiplayer online role-playing game.
-The game was developed by the British developer Joe Chedburn in 2004, and is one of the largest text-based online video games.
+The game was developed by the British developer Joe Chedburn in 2004 and is one of the largest text-based online video games.
 The game involves a virtual world based around crime and business.

 ## About The Project
 Simply, this is a management app for Factions in TORN.
-Aiming to aid with management of the members activity, armoury, bank and much more.
+It aims to aid in managing the members' activities, armoury, bank, and much more.

 ## Roadmap